OpenAgriTech/CORDOVA-ET-Hardware/README.md

 # CORDOVA-ET-Hardware
 Hardware parts for the CORDOVA-ET system.

+## Software
+The code for the nodes can be found [here](https://github.com/OpenAgriTech/CORDOVA-ET-node)

 ## License

 Licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 See LICENSE.md for more info.

+IAS-CSIC & University of Cordoba, 2021